 - Find out how you can engage with the local culture

 How can you involve yourself both at DIS and in Stockholm?
 How do you plan to interact with locals during your semester abroad?
-During this week, you receive information about sports clubs, LGBTQ groups, volunteer opportunities, religious communities, and so forth.
-These organizations are all very interested in you taking part in the local community.
+During the first days, you receive information about sports clubs, LGBTQ groups, volunteer opportunities, religious communities, and so forth.
+Some organizations might come to DIS to talk with students, and other organizations might be shared through lectures or sessions for students that discuss how to get involved in a local community.
 To jumpstart your research: